kalina-dev/Kalina-Aleksandrova-EmployeeAssignments-V1/README.md

 Two endpoints requested in the assignment are implemented;
 For completeness, basic CRUD operations are also applied to Employees and Projects; they are not displayed as endpoints;
 Dapper is used for data processing;
-Six unit tests are written to ensure the solution;
+Eight unit tests are written to ensure the solution;
 Global error handling was applied to the API;
 RepositoryResult was investigated further;
 CustomDateConverter was provided; it allows different dates support;